ecarlos09/tamagotchi/README.md

 - [] Integrate automatic increments/decrements of hunger/happiness levels based on time passage
 - [] Get program to close automatically when user has finished playing

+To play:
+-* Fork and clone this repo
+-* `cd` into the directory you stored this in and open the files in your local environment (e.g. VS Code) -* Open a new terminal and run `node game.js`
+-* You can quit at any time by using the "Command+C" or "Ctrl+C" shortcuts -* Enjoy!

 # Exercises
 - **Tamagotchi**: Create a text-based game in nodejs that enables us to control a pet via user input.
     - **Create a new class named Pet**.
 A Pet should have at least three features name, happiness level, hunger level and any more you think are important.